TheOafidian/etn/index.md

 ### 15/02/2022:
 The need for upload of externally acquired Ion Chromatography data was adressed in a meeting.
 After sitting together with the external project coordinator, it was decided to work on this first.
 This is achieved by utilizing upload schemes of the DELPHI platform (xlsx files defining fields of pandas dataframes, templates, etc) and some internal logic.

+### 10/03/2022:
+A script was written to automate the transfer of UPLC exported data on the lab instruments in a specified folder to the server.
+During transfer a "_uplc" tag is provided to the text files as metadata to distinguish the files from raw ic data in the future.

 ## Meta Analysis UPLC data. <a name="task7"></a>
 ### 15/02/2022:
 For two different methods the absorbance is measured at wavelengths 210nm and 216nm respectively.
 It would be easy to unionize this reading by only looking at one of both wavelengths.
 Therefore an analysis of previous UPLC runs needs to be made to show that the resulting purity(%) values between the two different wavelength measurements does not differ significantly.